 I knew I wanted to do some kind of firework art project, and remembered doing salt paintings in elementary school when I was a kid, so this was kind of nostalgic for me.

 We only had art once a week but it was always my absolute favorite class.
-I am still an artist today but there is something about kids art projects that is so relaxing and fun.
+Katherine is an artist today but there is something about kids art projects that is such a great way to spend time with your kids.

 - Turn off the perfection.
 There’s a time and a place for perfection.
 Doing art with your kids is definitely not one of them.
 Take a step back, relax, and be ready to just go with it.